John Paul is a now retired academic with a background in psychology and philosophy.

 Like Cats in a Library?

-Time to bring this hub to a close, to the relief of the few hardy souls who had the patience to accompany me this far.
+Time to bring this article to a close, to the relief of the few hardy souls who had the patience to accompany me this far.

 As noted, science is a wondrous achievement, to be treasured by us all.
 But its limits should be fully acknowledged along with its strengths.
 This awareness enables us to make room also for the more tentative, subjective, even idiosyncratic forays into the deeper aspects of reality pursued by the metaphysician, the poet, the mystic, the meditator, the artist, the phenomenologist.
 Their insights also should be treasured and acknowledged as expressions of our profound need to understand the world, whether or not they be compatible with scientific findings.